top of page

 • What stress does to decision-making

-• How to shift from autopilot to conscious choice
+• How to shift from autopilot (patterns formed by environmental conditioning) to conscious choice

 • How to stay steady under sustained demand